roniezr/ovirtlib4/README.rst

 **Introduction**
 ----------------
-  This lib design to simplify the use of OvirtSdk4.
+  This Lib file is intended to simplify the use of OvirtSdk4.
-  The main class is the root for all oVirt components/entities, by navigating the class-path you can **quickly** find and set/get any oVirt feature/information.
+  The main class is the root of all the components/entities of oVirt, by navigating the classpath you can **quickly** find and set/get any oVirt feature/information.

 **Why this lib is required**
 -----------------------------
-  The main ovirtsdk4 include basic REST API commands, it still needs to create simple methods to execute complex operations.
+  The main ovirtsdk4 includes basic REST API commands, it still needs create simple methods for performing complex operations.
   So instead of "inventing the wheel" again and again by different developer/teams, you can use this library and contribute to the community by extending it with your added methods